 The therapist will rotate the shoulder as far as it will go (without pain) one way (usually either medial or lateral rotation).
 They will then ask the patient to push against them at about 20% of their maximum force This contraction is held for 10 seconds.
 Then as the patient relaxes, the therapist gently applies a stretch to the muscles by increasing the range of motion.
 The process is repeated 3-5 times.

-Strengthening exercises usually begin with isometric or static exercises, progressing onto dynamic exercises with resistance bands or dumbbells then finally more sports specific or functional exercises using medicine balls.
+Strengthening exercises play video usually begin with isometric or static exercises, progressing onto dynamic exercises with resistance bands or dumbbells then finally more sports specific or functional exercises using medicine balls.

 Isometric shoulder exercises